Fox's Book of Martyrs

 deputies drew up an appeal, and the Protestants afterwards presented an apology

-sit down and contemplate the mighty work he had finished: for that a single
+contemplate the mighty work he had finished: for that a single monk should be

-monk should be able to give the Church of Rome so rude a shock, that there
+able to give the Church of Rome so rude a shock, that there needed but such

-needed but such another entirely to overthrow it, may be well esteemed a mighty
+another entirely to overthrow it, may be well esteemed a mighty work.

 In

-who had suffered some hardships for adhering to the Augsburg confession of
+suffered some hardships for adhering to the Augsburg confession of faith: and

-faith: and in 1534, the Bible translated by him into German was first printed,
+in 1534, the Bible translated by him into German was first printed, as the old

-about matters of religion, to which Luther and Melancthon were called.
-At this
+at Smalkald about matters of religion, to which Luther and Melancthon were called.
+At this meeting Luther was

-meeting Luther was seized with so grievous an illness
+seized with so grievous an illness that there

 That